perqin/hexo-generator-amp/README.md

 This option allows you to specify which menus can be used with the sample theme (`sample-amp.ejs`).
 Please set the menu name and path.

-Also , `theme.facebook_app_id` is necessary with the facebook's social button.
+Also , `theme.facebook_app_id` and `theme.facebook_admins` is necessary with the facebook's social button.
 Please see the follow how to create facebook app id.

 [https://developers.facebook.com/docs/apps/register](https://developers.facebook.com/docs/apps/register)